SOURATOR/Dynamic-Pricing-For-Urban-Parking-Lots/README.md

 # Dynamic-Pricing-For-Urban-Parking-Lots
 ## Overview
-#### Urban parking spaces are a limited and highly demanded resource.
-Prices that remain static throughout the day can lead to inefficiencies — either overcrowding or underutilization.
-To improve utilization, dynamic pricing based on demand, competition, and real-time conditions is crucial.
-This project utilizes a simulated real time data stream to build an intelligent, data-driven pricing engine for 14 parking spaces.
-This project implements two dynamic pricing models for 14 urban parking slots over a span of 73 days.
-The data was sampled at 18 time points per day with 30 minutes of time difference (from 8:00 AM to 4:30 PM the same day).
+#### This project utilizes a simulated real time data stream to build an intelligent, data-driven pricing engine for 14 parking spaces.
+The goal is to dynamically adjust parking prices based on real-time utilization, demand conditions, and competitive factors to facilitate revenue optimization.
+It implements three distinct pricing models using Pathway, a Python-native stream processing engine, and renders results using Bokeh and Panel dashboards.
+The data was sampled for 73 days at 18 time points per day with 30 minutes of time difference.

 #### The two pricing models used were:
 ### Baseline Linear Model: